shopware5/devdocs/source/developers-guide/http-cache/index.md

 There are other headers like `Cache-Control`, `Age` or `Pragma` that might be useful when making assumptions regarding the cache.
 These, however, are usually not a good indicator for what actually happened: Shopware uses the `Cache-Control` header, for example, to tell the HTTP cache / reverse proxy if it should cache the response.
-The Symfony HTTP cache, as well as our varnish configuration, will modify this header in many cases, in order to prevent other proxies or the user agent from additionally caching the response.
+The Symfony HTTP cache, as well as our Varnish configuration, will modify this header in many cases, in order to prevent other proxies or the user agent from additionally caching the response.
 So even if Shopware internally sets the `Cache-Control` header to a value like `Cache-Control', 'public, max-age=3600, s-maxage=3600` as configured in the cache backend module, the actual caching instance might still decide to set another header to prevent double cached content.